-Are you looking for a static caravan at Golden Leas Holiday Park in Kent?
-Kent is one of England's best-kept secrets.
-The area offers miles of beautiful countryside and coastal walks and is also brimming with history and heritage.
+Golden Leas Holiday Park is in Kent, the area offers miles of beautiful countryside and coastal walks and is also brimming with history and heritage.
 Golden Leas Holiday and Caravan Park, based in Minster on the Isle of Sheppey, is one of the most popular resorts in the county.
 It is an exclusive park which offers holiday homeowners the chance to get closer to some of Kent's most popular views and attractions.
 The park is developed to offers couples, families and solo holidaymakers a great chance to break from the norm.

 Golden Leas covers three different caravan parks for holidaymakers.
 Estuary View, Hollybush Farm and Golden Leas itself are all holiday developments, while there is a residential park at Pear Tree Farm also on-site.
 All parks have access to the main Golden Leas facilities, which means that while there are four separate communities here, the neighbourhood is still very close-knit.
 It is worth exploring each of the parks as they all offer something a little different.
 Estuary View, for example, is exclusively open to people over 50 years of age.